wzhang-Geo/LitModDyn/README.md

 - Clone or download the archived LitModDyn release.
 - Create a Python 3 environment and install the required external libraries.
 - Confirm that the complete input datasets are present in `input/`.
+- The model geometry, input files, computational domain, and numerical parameters are initialized through: `Zhang_Northern_ext.py` or  `Zhang_Southern_ext.py`.
+- Run `main.py` with `Zhang_Southern_ext.py` activated to reproduce the Stokes solution.
+Calculate present-day mantle flow.
+- Use the supplied post-processing scripts `Post_iso_dyn.py`  to calculate and plot the corresponding dynamic-topography results.
+- Compare the results with the reference outputs archived in `Zhang_etal_2022_NorthPro/` and `Zhang_etal_2024_SouthPro/`.

 ## Citing
 If you use this tool please cite:

 Zhang, W., Jiménez-Munt, I., Negredo, A. M., García-Castellanos, D., Ortega Gelabert, O., Vergés, J., Sharma, M., & Torné, M. (2026).
-LitModDyn: Quantifying dynamic topography induced by slab–mantle interaction beneath the Adria microplate. *Frontiers in Earth Science*. **(in revision)**
+*LitModDyn: Quantifying dynamic topography induced by slab–mantle interaction beneath the Adria microplate*. *Frontiers in Earth Science*. **(in revision)**

-Zhang, W., Jiménez-Munt, I., Negredo, A. M., García-Castellanos, D., Ortega Gelabert, O., Vergés, J., Sharma, M., & Torné, M. (2026).
-*LitModDyn: Quantifying dynamic topography induced by slab–mantle interaction*.
-Zenodo. https://doi.org/10.5281/zenodo.20746376